 Step 3: Check if Your Content Matches the Search Intent

-Search intent is like a secret code that tells us what people are looking for when they type something into search engines like Google.
+Search intent tells us what people are looking for when they type something into search engines like Google.

 Understanding and matching search intent is like speaking the language of your audience.
 It's about giving them what they're looking for and satisfying their needs.